existeundelta/vr-da-leech/README.md

 ### Pre-requiste:
-Use pip to install addition packs: smart_open, boto, psycopg2 and sqlalchemy For mysql datasource you need include the mysqldb
+- Python3  with additionals packs: smart_open, boto, psycopg2 and sqlalchemy (use the pip command to install) For mysql datasource you need include the mysqldb

 ### RoadMap